 Cattedrale di Santa Maria (Cathedral of St. Mary)

-The Cattedrale di Santa Maria (Cathedral of St. Mary) is one of the most important churches in Alghero.
+) is one of the most important churches in Alghero.
 It is the cathedral church of the Diocese of Alghero-Bosa.
 The church was built in the 16th century and is located in the historic center of the city in between the civic square and ramparts.
 The interior is divided into three naves with 3 to 6 chapels all decorated with Baroque architecture adorned with wooden apse and paintings that recall the Spanish Art.
 The altar is made with precious Carrara marble and on the left side you can climb the tower to admire the town of Alghero.
 There are four columns in neo-classical style that greet visitors at the main entrance.

 The Tower and seat of the tourist office can be visited from the terrace and from the square near the tower.
 On the walls of the ramparts you can enjoy a splendid view of the gulf and you can admire the architectural beauty of this wonderful town.
 If you love taking pictures, the tower adds a dramatic backdrop to the whole scenario.
 A visit to this tower is like taking a leap back in time to the Spanish invasion of Sardinia, because most of the markers carry descriptions in Spanish Catalan language.